pahud/eks-spot/README.md

 Spot Instances are also available to run for a predefined duration – in hourly increments up to six hours in length – at a discount of up to 30-50% compared to On-Demand pricing.
 `

+### Will this library become part of the upstream `aws-eks` construct library?
+Probably.
+As it's still in the prelimary stage, we are still collecting feedbacks from the community to make `eks-spot` ready for production workloads.
+Eventually we will commit this feature to the upstream `aws-eks` construct library in AWS CDK through pull requests.